 If you're designing or redesigning a course, focus on the sections concerning Design & Accessibility, Outcomes & Assessments, and Tools & Technologies.
 These areas contain standards for online course design.

-If you're teaching a course-whether it is your own design or provided by your department-refer to the sections concerning the Instructor's Role, Community & Engagement, and Continuous Improvement.
+If you're teaching a course - whether it is your own design or provided by your department - refer to the sections concerning the Instructor's Role, Community & Engagement, and Continuous Improvement.
 These will guide you in facilitating your course effectively online.

-And remember, the Checklist isn't just for individual faculty use.
-Departments and programs can also use it to review and improve previously taught online courses.
-Commitment to a reflective practice of continuous improvement works to ensure courses remain relevant for our diverse learners.
+You can also use the Checklist to review and improve previously taught online courses.
+Commitment to a reflective practice of continuous improvement works to ensure courses remain relevant for our students.